giellalt/giellalt.github.io/tm/OmegaT.md

 - [Documentation](https://omegat.org/documentation)

 A few tips:

-By default, OmegaT pastes the source text into the target text segment for you.
+- By default, OmegaT pastes the source text into the target text segment for you.
 We recommend you to change this to *Leave the segment empty*.
 Go to *Options* > *Preferences* >  *Editor*.

-We also recomend you to read about the *Shortcuts customization* in the documentation, these will help you use the OmegaT effctivly.
+- We also recomend you to read about the *Shortcuts customization* in the documentation, these will help you use OmegaT effectively.

 ## Translation with two source languages